-Because trust me if we don’t jive on both a personal and training technique perspective your dog will be the one to suffer… So please, bear with us, and just take a minute to read all the sections and really think about the commitment you are making in both consistency and frequency.
+Because, trust me, if we don’t jive on both a personal and training technique perspective, your dog will be the one to suffer.
+So please bear with us and take a minute to read all the sections, and really think about the commitment you are making in both consistency and frequency.

-If you at any point don’t feel the fit is right, just let us know, and we would be happy to share with you information on many other great trainers here in KC that might be a better fit.
-My goal is to make sure the process is as transparent as possible and that you are going into the training process knowing exactly what to expect (We even changed the text of extra important things to red)
+If at any point you don’t feel the fit is right, just let us know and we would be happy to share with you information on several other great trainers here in KC that might be a better fit for you and your dog.
+My goal is to be as transparent as possible so that you are going into the training process knowing exactly what to expect.
+(We even changed the text of extra-important things to red.)

 😊 That is my promise to you….
 Mike

-Private in-home sessions include driving mileage of 20 miles each way from Shawnee, KS.
-Any further than the included 40 miles of travel is an additional $1.00 per mile.
-So, if you are 25 miles from Shawnee the extra charge per visit would be $10.00 per visit: $5.00 each way of coverage.
+Private In-Home Sessions include driving mileage of 20 miles each way from Shawnee, KS.
+Any location further than the included 40 miles of travel is an additional $1.00 per mile.
+So, if you are 25 miles from Shawnee, the extra charge per visit would be $10.00 per visit…$5.00 each way of coverage.

 Aggressive Dogs have an additional fee per session.
 An aggressive dog is one that has a bite history with dogs or people.
-A trainer can also deem a dog as aggressive during training.
-That fee is $40.00 per session.
+A trainer may also deem a dog as aggressive during training.
+The aggressive dog fee is $40.00 per session.

 Some aggressive dogs might be required to wear a muzzle.
-That in itself is a training process, to condition and positively associate wearing the muzzle.
-This will have to be accomplished before any other training can be accomplished.
+That, in itself, is a training process to condition and positively associate wearing the muzzle.
+This muzzle training will have to be accomplished before we can continue with any other training.

-Crate use may also be required in cases of aggression to keep both dogs and people safe when they are entering and or leaving the home.
-Again that training will have to be done prior to starting any other techniques.
+Crate use may also be required in cases of aggression, in order to keep both dogs and people safe when they are entering and/or leaving the home.
+Again, crate training will have to be accomplished prior to starting any other techniques.

-Consulting with your Vet and/or including pharmacological medicines can and sometime might also necessary.
+Consulting with your veterinarian and/or including pharmacological medicines can sometime be helpful, and in some cases might also be necessary.

 My first goal in dealing with any aggressive dog will be management techniques that safeguard both the dog and the people around them.
-Then working on any other training protocols.
+Then we can proceed with working on other training protocols.

-IF YOU SHOULD CHOOSE TO TRAIN A DOG THAT FALLS INTO THIS CATEGORY, OR ONE THAT HAS BITTEN, YOU ACCEPT ALL RESPONSIBILITY FOR THE ACTIONS OF THIS DOG.
-BE SURE YOU ARE WILLING TO PUT IN THE TIME, ATTENTION AND PRACTICE WITH THE DOG.
-NOT TO MENTION THE CIVIL AND LEGAL RESPONSIBILITY.
+IF YOU SHOULD CHOOSE TO TRAIN A DOG THAT FALLS INTO THIS CATEGORY, OR ONE THAT HAS A BITE HISTORY, YOU ACCEPT ALL RESPONSIBILITY FOR THE ACTIONS OF THIS DOG.
+BE SURE YOU ARE WILLING TO PUT IN THE TIME, ATTENTION AND PRACTICE WITH THE DOG; NOT TO MENTION, ACCEPTING CIVIL AND LEGAL RESPONSIBILITIES.

 Kids and Dogs:

-Put simply dogs and kids should never be left alone.
-This is the common denominator to just about all dog bite incidents I work with!
-That being said if I believe that kids and dogs should not be left alone, then I also believe that kids should not be alone in public with their dogs or have other kids around their dogs without parental supervision.
+Simply put, dogs and kids should never be left alone.
+This is the common denominator to just about all dog/child bite incidents I work with!
+That being said, if I believe that kids and dogs should not be left alone, then it should go without saying that I also believe kids should not be alone in public with their dogs or have other kids around their dogs without parental supervision.

-Let’s face it if you are buying a dog for the kids, that dog really belongs to the parents and the kids are their to be taught by you after I teach you how to manage the dog.
-I only say this because allowing kids and dogs to be alone unsupervised has led to many a dog having to be euthanized…
+Let’s face it, if you are buying a dog for the kids, that dog really belongs to you, the parents.
+The kids are there to be taught by you after I teach you how to manage the dog.
+I only say this because, allowing kids and dogs to be alone unsupervised has led to many a dog having to be euthanized.

-In cases of aggression, anxiety, fear or shyness, some dogs will not be able to handle a full hour of training (same goes for the owners).
-In some cases we might make sessions 30 minutes vs. 1 hour.
-We will simply increase the visits to make sure the agreed upon training time is met… So three 1 hours sessions might become 6 half hour sessions.
-There will be a $20.00 fee per additional session.
-The above example would have an additional $60.00 fee for the time and travel of the extra three visits… This actually gives the dogs additional time to practice smaller amounts of work, which with dogs like this is extremely helpful!
+In cases of aggression, anxiety, fear or shyness, some dogs will not be able to handle a full hour of training (same goes for their owners).
+In some cases we might make sessions 30-minutes vs. 1-hour.
+We will simply increase the visits to make sure the agreed upon training time is met.
+So, three 1-hour sessions might become six 30-minute sessions.
+There will be an additional charge for the extra sessions…we charge an additional 1/2 price of the regular package to cover the extra mileage and time.
+This actually gives the dogs additional time to practice smaller amounts of work; which, with dogs like this, is extremely helpful!
 This decision will be made with the client and only done if client agrees.